M0nsterki11/LocalFileConverter/README.md

 pinned version, official URL, expected size, and SHA-256.
 LibreOffice is offered as an optional fallback and is never installed automatically.

-The current installer is not digitally signed.
-Windows SmartScreen may show Unknown publisher. `installer_output/` is not committed; Setup EXE files are published later as GitHub Release assets.
+The current installer is not digitally signed it may show Unknown publisher.
+`installer_output/` is not committed to the repository.
+Setup EXE files are published as GitHub Release assets.

 License
 -------